tomasen/splayer/README.txt

-This is a Subversion repository; use the 'svnadmin' tool to examine it.
-Do not add, delete, or modify files here unless you know how to avoid corrupting the repository.
+This is a Mercurial repository;

-Visit http://subversion.tigris.org/ for more information.
+Visit http://hg.splayer.org/splayer for more information.